 Use wet paper towels to clean up lead dust.
 Be sure to clean around windows, play areas and floors.
 Wash hands and toys often, especially before eating and sleeping.
 Use soap and water.
 Use contact paper or duct tape to cover chipping or peeling paint.

-Additional information has been provided by our partners at the
+Information has been provided by our partners at the

 Fort Worth Water Department: